Steve-Mcl/node-red-contrib-image-tools/README.md

 NOTES
 -----
-* Tested on Node V 10 only.
+* Tested on Node V10 & V12 only.
 YMMV
 * Bugs are likely :)

 KNOWN ISSUES